Cuisine: Global cuisine

-Regional cuisines
+Regional diversity

 Regional cuisines can vary based on availability and usage of specific ingredients, local cooking traditions and practices, as well as overall cultural differences.
 Such factors can be more-or-less uniform across wide swaths of territory, or vary intensely within individual regions.
 For example, in Central and North South America, corn (maize), both fresh and dried, is a staple food, and is used in many different ways.
-In northern Europe, wheat, rye, and fats of animal origin predominate, while in southern Europe olive oil is ubiquitous and rice is more prevalent.
+In northern Europe, wheat, rye and fats of animal origin predominate, while in southern Europe olive oil is ubiquitous and rice is more prevalent.
 In Italy, the cuisine of the north, featuring butter and rice, stands in contrast to that of the south, with its wheat pasta and olive oil.
-In some parts of China, rice is the staple, while in others this role is filled by noodles and bread.
-Throughout the Middle East and Mediterranean, common ingredients include lamb, olive oil, lemons, peppers, and rice.
+In some parts of Greece, gyros is the staple, while in others this role is filled by bread.
+Throughout the Middle East and Mediterranean, common ingredients include lamb, olive oil, lemons, peppers and rice.
 The vegetarianism practiced in much of India has made pulses (crops harvested solely for the dry seed) such as chickpeas and lentils as important as wheat or rice.
 From India to Indonesia, the extensive use of spices is characteristic; coconuts and seafood are also used throughout the region both as foodstuffs and as seasonings.

 African cuisine

 African cuisines use a combination of locally available fruits, cereals and vegetables, as well as milk and meat products.
 In some parts of the continent, the traditional diet features a preponderance of milk, curd and whey products.
 In much of tropical Africa, however, cow's milk is rare and cannot be produced locally (owing to various diseases that affect livestock).
-The continent's diverse demographic makeup is reflected in the many different eating and drinking habits, dishes, and preparation techniques of its manifold populations.
+The continent's diverse demographic makeup is reflected in the many different eating and drinking habits, dishes and preparation techniques of its manifold populations.

 Asian cuisines

 Due to Asia's vast size and extremely diverse geography and demographics, Asian cuisines are many and varied, and include East Asian cuisine, South Asian cuisine, Southeast Asian cuisine, Central Asian cuisine and West Asian cuisine.
-Ingredients common to East Asia and Southeast Asia (due to overseas Chinese influence) include rice, ginger, garlic, sesame seeds, chilies, dried onions, soy, and tofu, with stir frying, steaming, and deep frying being common cooking methods.
+Ingredients common to East Asia and Southeast Asia (due to overseas Chinese influence) include rice, ginger, garlic, sesame seeds, chilies, dried onions, soy and tofu, with stir frying, steaming and deep frying being common cooking methods.
 While rice is common to most regional cuisines in Asia, different varieties are popular in the different regions: Basmati rice is popular in South Asia, Jasmine rice in Southeast Asia, and long-grain rice in China and short-grain rice in Japan and Korea.
-Curry is also a common ingredient found in South Asia, Southeast Asia, and East Asia (notably Japanese curry); however, they are not popular in West Asian and Central Asian cuisines.
+Curry is also a common ingredient found in South Asia, Southeast Asia and East Asia (notably Japanese curry); however, they are not popular in West Asian and Central Asian cuisines.
 Those curry dishes with origins in South Asia usually have a yogurt base, with origins in Southeast Asia a coconut milk base, and in East Asia a stewed meat and vegetable base.
 South Asian cuisine and Southeast Asian cuisine are often characterized by their extensive use of spices and herbs native to the tropical regions of Asia.